Packaging & Labeling

 Supplement packaging serves two functions: protecting product quality and communicating regulatory information to consumers.
 Poor packaging degrades active ingredients through moisture, light, or oxygen exposure.
 Non-compliant labeling triggers FDA warning letters and retailer delisting.
 Both are preventable with the right partners.

 Your label is also your primary marketing asset and your primary compliance document.
 Every claim, every font size, every panel layout is governed by FDA regulations.
-Getting it wrong is not just a design problem — it is a regulatory problem.
+Getting it wrong is not just a design problem; it is a regulatory problem.

-How to Evaluate Packaging and Label Vendors
+How to Evaluate Packaging and Label Companies

-• FDA labeling compliance experience: Your label vendor should understand 21 CFR 101.36 (Supplement Facts formatting), ingredient declaration rules, and structure-function claim disclaimer requirements.
+- FDA labeling compliance experience: Your label company should understand 21 CFR 101.36 (Supplement Facts formatting), ingredient declaration rules, and structure-function claimStructure/Function ClaimsClaims about how a supplement affects body structure or function, allowed without FDA pre-approval. disclaimer requirements.
 Ask for examples of labels they have designed for supplement brands.

-• Print quality and durability: Labels must remain legible through the product's shelf life.
+- Print quality and durability: Labels must remain legible through the product's shelf life.
 Moisture, handling, and storage conditions degrade adhesive and print quality.
 Ask about label materials, adhesive types, and whether they offer water-resistant or tamper-evident options.

-• Sustainability options: Consumer demand for sustainable packaging is growing.
+- Sustainability options: Consumer demand for sustainable packaging is growing.
 Ask about post-consumer recycled (PCR) materials, compostable pouches, and whether they can help you navigate recyclability labeling requirements.

 Common Packaging Formats